 Miriam 2, like ARCHIMEDES, consists of a "transport system" for the balloon into space in a densely packed condition, and the systems required to deploy, inflate and release the balloon in appr.
 200 km altitude for its subsequent free flight into the thin earth atmosphere and down to the ground, while scientific measurements of its behavior and aero-thermodynamic properties are made.
 The results of these measurements shall demonstrate the validity of the ARCHIMEDES Mars Balloon concept and of the construction principles for the balloon storage, transport, inflation and release.

-The Miriam 2 launch is planned for 2018-2019, again from Kiruna and on top of a sounding rocket provided by the German Space Agency DLR.
+The Miriam 2 launch is planned for the 3rd quarter of 2021, again from Kiruna and on top of a sounding rocket provided by the German Space Agency DLR.

 Miriam 2 succeeds the Miriam 1 mission of November 2008.
 At this time a first test vehicle -Miriam 1- was launched in Kiruna in northern Sweden, but design and mission sequencing problems prevented an orderly separation of Miriam 1 from the launcher and a full deployment of the balloon, resulting in only a partial mission success with no scientific data for the crucial atmospheric entry phase.
 Therefore it was decided in 2009 to repeat the flight test with an improved design of Miriam-1, now called Miriam-2, taking into account the lessons learned from the Miriam-mission.
 This time Miriam-2 will be the only "passenger" of the launcher, contrary to Miriam-1, allowing to integrate Miriam-2 more closely with the launcher as was possible for Miriam-1, and therefore improving significantly the mission success probability.

 The following images show the Miriam 2 design and the progress in the development

 (click any image to start a full-screen presentation sequence)

 Development and Test Program Overview